-The Singleton Center for the Study of Premodern Europe announces a new program to provide summer research fellowships to currently enrolled Ph.D. students in the humanities (Krieger School of Arts & Sciences; Institute for the History of Medicine; Peabody Institute DMA students) who are currently working on topics spanning the Ancient, Medieval, Renaissance, and Enlightenment periods in Europe and European possessions abroad.
-Students who will use fellowships in support of the completion of the dissertation or its prospectus are especially encouraged to apply.
+The Singleton Center for the Study of Premodern Europe announces a new program to provide summer research fellowships to currently enrolled Ph.D. students in the humanities (Krieger School of Arts & Sciences; Institute for the History of Medicine; Peabody Institute DMA students) who are currently working on topics spanning the Middle Ages, Renaissance, and Enlightenment periods in Europe and European possessions abroad.
+Students who will use fellowships in support of the completion of the dissertation prospectus are especially encouraged to apply.